Challenges of Coriolis mass flow instruments and how CODA handles them

 A limitation of many available Coriolis mass flow instruments, including Alicat’s CODA-Series, is that they are only able to accurately measure single-phase flow.
 While multi-phase fluids will not damage the instruments, they may significantly lower measurement accuracy.

 This does limit Coriolis use in some applications, but the instruments are otherwise quite versatile.
 CODA meters and controllers are highly resistant to corrosive fluids and have less wetted material than other instruments.
-They also come with the option to have an IP67 rating, all-metal seals for meters, and operating pressures up to 4000 PSIA for meters and 1500 PSIA for controllers.
+They also come with the option to have an IP67 rating, all-metal seals for meters, and operating pressures up to 4000 PSIA for both meters and controllers.
 View the specs for a complete list of details.